 Strawberry Propagation by Plant Division

 Many types of strawberry plants will, either by nature or if encouraged by pruning runners, put out lateral crowns at the base of the strawberry plant.
+The crown of the strawberry plant is a short, thick stem that has a growing point slightly (maybe one-quarter of an inch, less than a centimeter) above the surface of the ground and a thick mass of roots growing down into the soil.
 These lateral crowns can be divided and replanted to propagate strawberry plants.
 Additionally, the genetically generative rhizomes of strawberry plants can, under the right circumstances, be divided into multiple pieces with each piece being sufficient to grow a new plant.

 There are, however, several drawbacks to this type of strawberry propagation.
 Often, the mother plant will be compromised (if not done correctly) and will die.
 Thus, the net increase of strawberry plants is diminished.
 Also, it tends to be more labor-intensive and technical as the division or cutting takes both precision and a bit of expertise.
 However, for well-funded or commercial operations, this division can be used to propagate cloned plants quickly and extensively.